 Pamela Miller, soprano

-Pam is currently employed with UNC Asheville as the Administrative Support Staff in the Music Department.
+Pam is currently employed with UNC Asheville as the Program Support Staff in the Department of Music.
 She also is a Print Marketing Coordinator for North Park Marketing, a small company based in her home.
-She is a member of the Asheville Choral Society and the soloist and section leader of the Trinity Episcopal Church choir.
+She is a member of the Asheville Choral Society (ACS) and a member of the ACS ambassador group Tempus.
+Pam works as the soloist and section leader of the Trinity Episcopal Church choir.
 Before moving to Asheville, she sang in the Washington, DC area with The Oratorio Society of Washington (now the Washington Chorus) and the Cantate Chamber Singers and also dabbled with Irish music singing.
-One of her great loves is her dog CoCo.
+Her great loves are her dog CoCo and fiance Robin Smith.

 Nana Hosmer Griffin, soprano